opendatasoft/ods-documentation/source/publishing_data/01_creating_a_dataset/creating_dataset_with_multiple_files.rst

    - FTPS servers are supported for this method (for example, `ftps://login:password@example.org/my_directory/my_dataset`).
    - When synchronizing from a remote FTP location, Opendatasoft keeps a persistent cache and does not automatically prune files missing from the remote directory.
 If you need some cleanup to be performed, to the right of the resource, click "Clean cache".

-4. From the preview of the first 20 records that opens, configure the data source.
+4. From the preview of the first 20 records that opens, configure the source.
 5. Configure the dataset information or use the pre-filled values.